-At last year's annual meeting, the Company provided stockholders with the opportunity to cast an advisory vote regarding the compensation of our named executive officers as disclosed in the proxy statement for the 2011 Annual Meeting.
-At our 2011 Annual Meeting, our stockholders overwhelmingly approved the proposal, with more than 99.6% of the votes cast voting in favor of the proposal.
-The Company also asked stockholders to indicate whether the Company should hold a "say on pay" vote every one, two or three years.
-After consideration of the voting results, the Board adopted the stockholders' recommendation and elected to hold a stockholder say on pay vote annually.
+At last year's annual meeting, the Company provided stockholders with the opportunity to cast an advisory vote regarding the compensation of our named executive officers as disclosed in the proxy statement for the 2012 Annual Meeting.
+At our 2012 Annual Meeting, our stockholders overwhelmingly approved the proposal, with more than 99.5% of the votes cast voting in favor of the proposal.
+Our Board has elected to hold a stockholder say on pay vote annually.
 Accordingly, this year the Company again seeks your advisory vote on our executive compensation programs.
 The Company asks that you support the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis section and the accompanying tables contained in this Proxy Statement.
 Because your vote is advisory, it will not be binding on the Board or the Company.
 However, the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation.